-The first step is to make the pineapple jam.
-This pineapple jam is quite thick.
-Thick enough to roll into little balls to place on top of the cookies.
+Let's dive into the recipe!
+We'll start with the luscious homemade pineapple jam.
+Opt for ripe, fresh pineapples if possible, but if you're using canned, crushed pinepple works best.
+This pineapple jam is thick enough to roll into little balls to place on top of the cookies.
 Not quite the same type of jam you would spread on your toast.
-I highly recommend using fresh, ripe pineapple as opposed to canned pineapple.
-If you have to use canned pineapple, use canned crushed pineapple.

-Cut off the pineapple skin, then cut the pineapple into smaller chunks so that you can grate it.
-You will need four cups of shredded pineapple (approx. two small pineapples).
-Tip: Slice the pineapple horizontally so that you get a little bit of the core in each wedge.
-Hold on to that core so that you don’t bust your knuckles and fingertips while grating the soft pineapple flesh.
+Tip: Slice the pineapple horizontally through the middle, so that you get a little bit of the core in each wedge.
+Hold on to that core so that you don’t cut your knuckles and fingertips while grating the soft pineapple flesh.
 Discard the core when you’re done grating.

-When the jam is completely cool, roll it into small balls using your palms.
-Slightly less than a teaspoon for each ball.
+Roll the pineapple filling into small balls (slightly less than a teaspoon each) using your palms.
 Place them on a sheet of wax paper or parchment paper.

-Cut the butter into approximately half inch cubes and toss them in the flour.
+Cut the chilled butter into approximately half inch cubes and toss them in the flour.
 Use your fingers to “massage” the butter into the flour until the flour is crumbly.
+You can also use a food processor to help with this task.

 Add two large eggs and 4 tablespoons of cold water into the flour.
 Use your hands to combine these ingredients to form a ball of dough.
 Do not knead it too much.

 Bake at 350 degrees F for 20 minutes.
-Let it cool completely before enjoying.
+Allow them to cool completely before indulging

 I hope you enjoy this recipe!
 Here are the links to all of the cookie recipes for this virtual party.
 We would greatly appreciate it if you could please share this post using the hashtag #ChineseNewYearCookieParty